joshuadavidnelson/scripts-to-footer/readme.txt

 = 0.6.4 =
 - Removed unnecessary logging functions and added a debug check before logging anything.
 - Tidy up code spacing and inline-documentation.
+- Added `STF_DEBUG` for use in error logging function with `WP_DEBUG`, both must be `true` before error logging is output to the debug.log file.

 = 0.6.3 =
 Moved the 'set_header_scripts' function into a 'wp_head' add_action to allow for conditional checks to work within the 'stf_exclude_scripts' filter.